rlberry-py/rlberry/.github/PULL_REQUEST_TEMPLATE.md

 - \[ ] I have added tests that prove my fix is effective or that my feature works,
 - \[ ] New and existing unit tests pass locally with my changes,
 - \[ ] If updated the changelog if necessary,
-- \[ ] I have set the label "ready for review" and the checks are all green.
+- \[ ] I have set the label "ready for CI" and the checks are all green.
--->
+- \[ ] I have set the label "ready for review"
+- \[ ] I have made corresponding changes based on the reviews -->